pyccel/pyccel/developer_docs/syntactic_stage.md

     -   _warning_ : An error will be printed but Pyccel will continue executing
     -   _error_ : An error will be printed but Pyccel will continue executing the syntactic stage
     -   _fatal_ : An error will be printed and Pyccel will stop executing.
 This level should rarely be needed in the syntactic stage as a failure in one visitation function (`_visit_X`) should not affect the execution of another.
 It is preferable to show the users all errors at once

+Although we failures in visitation functions (`_visit_X`) do not affect other visitation functions it is still important to ensure that the functions provide a valid output.
+In the `SyntacticParser` all `_visit_X` should return a Pyccel AST object (an object which inherits from [`pyccel.ast.basic.Basic`](../pyccel/ast/basic.py), `pyccel.ast.core.EmptyNode` can be used to ensure this restriction is fulfilled.
+This is important to avoid errors caused by the construction of the tree which relates the objects (for more details see the [semantic stage](semantic_stage.md#Object-tree)).

 ## Headers